1. Introduction

 5. Taxation

-When considering the appropriateness of any investment and measuring the returns thereon, the fund manager should take into account the fact that the University is exempt from Corporation Tax for Qualifying Investments, under the definition of the Income and Corporation Taxes Act 1988.
+When considering the appropriateness of any investment and measuring the returns thereon, the fund manager should consider the fact that the University is exempt from Corporation Tax for Qualifying Investments, under the definition of the Income and Corporation Taxes Act 1988.
 This means that the tax deducted from dividends is not recoverable, whereas interest and gains can be received on a gross basis.
 Additionally, the University will not be able to recover VAT on any taxable charges made by the fund manager and, therefore, the cost of administration will be the gross charge (that is, including VAT).

 6. Funds Liquidity